zlogic/mendix-docs/content/en/docs/control-center/security/software-composition.md

 A software bill of materials (SBOM) is a *.json* file in the CycloneDX format.
 It contains a description about the Mendix app and the components (dependencies) put into it.
 For more information, see [SBOM Generation](/refguide/sbom-generation/).

-On the upper-right corner of the **Component Summary** page, you can click {{% icon name="download-bottom" %}}**SBOM** to download the software bill of materials (SBOM).
+On the upper-right corner of the **Component Usage** page, you can click {{% icon name="download-bottom" %}}**SBOM** to download the software bill of materials (SBOM).
 Different versions of Studio Pro support different component dependencies.
 For details on component dependencies supported per version, see the [Supported Features](/refguide/sbom-generation/#supported-features) section in *SBOM Generation*.

 ## All Components {#all-components}